VulcanJS/vulcan-docs/source/tutorial-framework.md

 We want to display a list of movies, which means querying for data as well as setting up basic insert, edit, and remove operations.
 But before we can do any of that, we need to define what a “movie” is.
 In other words, we need a schema.

 Nova uses JSON schemas based on the [SimpleSchema](https://github.com/aldeed/meteor-simple-schema) package.
-You can also check out the [Schema](/data-layer.html#schema) section if you want to learn more.
+You can also check out the [Collections & Schemas](/schemas.html) section if you want to learn more.

 Create `schema.js` inside `modules`: